DataDog/integrations-core/istio/README.md

 #### Connect the Agent

-Create a basic `istio.yaml` in the Agent's `conf.d` directory to connect it to istio.
-See the [sample istio.yaml][3] for all available configuration options:
+Edit the `istio.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to connect it to Istio.
+See the [sample istio.d/conf.yaml][3] for all available configuration options:

 ```
 init_config: